 How was your experience contact the TurboTax Support Team?

 Were you able to get the service and help that you expected or were you majorly disappointed?
-Let us know your experiences with TurboTax Help in the comments section below.
+Let us know your experiences with TurboTax’s support team in the comments section down below.